 Before jumping into Swarmia’s Working Agreements to set throughput targets for your team, it’s worth the time to investigate past performance and estimate sustainable levels of throughput going forward.

 In the above example, it looks like median review and cycle time are quite healthy, but there are plenty of outliers with high review times and cycle times.
-According to the Review Times scatter plot, a handful of Pull Requests have been waiting for review for quite some time, and while there are lots of Pull Requests assigned to other teams for review, they seem to be done quickly and are not the bottleneck.
-Looks like there are issues with code review that are worth addressing as a team!
+According to the Review Times scatter plot, a handful of pull requests have been waiting for review for quite some time, and while there are lots of pull requests assigned to other teams for review, they seem to be done quickly and are not the bottleneck.
+So, it looks like there are issues with code review that are worth addressing as a team!

 💁♀️ Help stakeholders understand.
 Improving code review time requires the team to invest some extra time and effort.
 Most businesspeople love the idea of going faster, so backed with data it shouldn’t be too hard to get them onboard.